garretthilberling/blog-hub/README.md

 No installation required!
 Access via the deployed Heroku URL: https://blueberry-cupcake-82652.herokuapp.com/

 ## Questions
-If you have any questions about this project, please contact us via GitHub:
+If you have any questions about this project, please contact me via GitHub:
 * [Garrett Hilberling](https://github.com/garretthilberling)

 ## Credits